Maine Retirement Guide

 Have you thought about what it might be like to retire in Maine?
 This website has useful data and opinions about the best places to retire in Maine, including exciting active adult and over 55 retirement communities in the Pine Tree State.
-This northernmost New England state has a small population (just over 1.3 million people in 2005) along with unparalleled beauty.
+This northernmost New England state has a small population (just over 1.3 million people in 2019, with 21% of them age 65 or older) along with unparalleled beauty.
 Its 3500 miles of shoreline is dotted with countless islands and a rustic charm that is unforgettable.
 Inland there are many lakes and extensive forests.
 Mount Katahdin is located near the coast but has an elevation of almost 5300 feet.
 The largest town in the state, Portland, has 20% of the state's population.
 Augusta is the capital.
 There are many beautiful towns in the state.
 Maine tends to attract hardy souls who love the outdoors and the change of seasons.
 The Wikipedia entry for Maine has more facts.
+Updated Oct.
+2021.

 The Maine climate is called humid-continental.
 There are 4 seasons.
 Summers are mild and winters are cold with frequent snowstorms.

 Maine's median household income at $56,000 in 2019, well below the United States median.
 Median home selling prices in Portland have been rising sharply in recent years, reaching $428,000 in mid 2021 vs. the national price of $357,900 (Zillow).
 The statewide value index was $308,000 in mid 2021 (Zillow).
 Prices in rural areas will be quite a bit lower.
 Maine has the 14th highest cost of living of any state.

 Tax Burden: Maine, with a tax burden of just over 10%, is the ninth highest in the country.

 Marginal Income Tax Rates.
 Maine's income tax rate ranges from 5.8% to a top marginal rate of 7.15%.